-- (ii) any person in the service of the United Nations, the Council of the European Union, the European Commission or the government of any State or territory; - (d) with a view to instituting, or otherwise for the purposes of, any proceedings- - (i) in the Territory, for an offence under this Order, or - (ii) in the United Kingdom, any of the Channel Islands, the Isle of Man or any British overseas territory (other than the Territory), for an offence under a similar provision in any such jurisdiction; - (e) to the Financial Services Authority of the United Kingdom or to the relevant authority with responsibility in any other State or territory for regulating and supervising financial services business; or - (f) to any third party, with the consent of a person who, in the person's own right, is entitled to the information or to possession of the document, copy or extract.
+- (ii) any person in the service of the United Nations, the Council of the European Union, the European Commission or the government of any State or territory; - (d) with a view to instituting, or otherwise for the purposes of, any proceedings- - (i) in the Territory, for an offence under this Order, or - (ii) in the United Kingdom, any of the Channel Islands, the Isle of Man or any British overseas territory (other than the Territory), for an offence under a similar provision in any such jurisdiction; - (e) to any third party, with the consent of a person who, in the person's own right, is entitled to the information or to possession of the document, copy or extract.

-(2) In sub-paragraph (1)(f) "in the person's own right" means not merely in the person's capacity as a servant or agent of another person.
+(2) In sub-paragraph (1)(e) "in the person's own right" means not merely in the person's capacity as a servant or agent of another person.